-The new Aerowatch 1910 Hommage Chronograph Limited Edition (ref.
-73946 TI01) watch is presented in feather-light titanium case, which –although rather bulky– tips the scales at some 70 grams!
+The 2011 Aerowatch 1910 Hommage Chronograph Limited Edition (ref.
+73946 TI01) is presented in a feather-light titanium case, which –although rather bulky– tips the scales at some 70 grams!

-Although Aerowatch is not the first brand that comes to mind when thinking about buying an affordable Swiss watch, its gadgets offer superb build quality and are equipped with reliable and robust (and well-known to just about any serviceman all over the world) mechanical movements from ETA, Unitas and Dubuis-Depraz.
+Although Aerowatch is not the first brand that comes to mind when thinking about buying an affordable Swiss-made “aviator,” its gadgets offer superb build quality and are equipped with reliable and robust (and well-known to just about any serviceman all over the world) mechanical movements from ETA, Unitas and Dubuis-Depraz.

-When offered at a discount, their watches easily beat similar models from Longines, Tissot and the rest of the mass-produced and over-advertised crowd.
+When offered at a discount, their watches often easily beat similar models from Longines, Tissot, and the rest of the mass-produced and over-advertised crowd.

 This particular model is, for example, equipped with the Dubois-Depraz caliber 285 automatic chronograph movement.
 Based on the well-known ETA 2824 blank caliber with an extra chronograph movement increasing the jewel count from original 25 to almost intimidating 45, the movement is predictably more complex than a natural-born chronograph caliber like, say, the legendary ETA 7750.
 This basically means two things: it will be more expensive to maintain in the long run and, when some of its numerous parts finally gives up on you, it will be a lot more expensive to repair just for the sheer amount of work that a skilled professional will have to put into it.

 From where I stand, every time when you see a chronograph that lists a simple three-hander movement with an add-on module, you must understand that the brand behind the product tries to cut a corner at your expense.
 Unfortunately, this is sort of common practice these days, and finding a piece that would be able to successfully combine interesting exterior with a “real” chronograph caliber is a task that is not that easy to accomplish if you want to stay within $2000-$4000 range.